isomerpages/nlb-learning/_sustainability/Adults & Seniors/Learning Pathways.md

 This quarter, we explore Trees & Plants, a vital element of our environment.

 <h3 id="All About Trees and Plants" class="margin--bottom--lg"><b>All About Trees and Plants</b></h3>
-In All About Trees and Plants, we focus the role they play in the environment, how our actions impact this role and the consequences.
+In All About Trees and Plants, we focus on the roles trees and plants play in the environment, how our actions impact these roles and the consequences.

 <div class="horizontal-scroll margin--bottom--lg">
   <table class="generic-table">